coin100-dao/.github/profile/README.md

 108. **Q:** Can the treasury be updated after deployment?
      **A:** Yes, admins can update the treasury address to a new address as needed.

-109. **Q:** What if the liquidity pool becomes compromised?
+109. **Q:** What if an approved liquidity pool becomes compromised?
-     **A:** Governance can update the liquidity pool address to a secure and trusted pool if necessary.
+     **A:** Governance can remove the compromised pool and add a secure and trusted pool to ensure continued fee allocation integrity.

 110. **Q:** How are token burns executed?
      **A:** Admins can burn tokens from the treasury by transferring them to the burn address.